dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     (dcmWadoIgnorePresentationLUTShape)"
     "
+    .. _dcmWadoMetadataExcludePrivate:

+    :ref:`Wado Metadata Exclude Private <dcmWadoMetadataExcludePrivate>`",boolean,"Indicates to exclude Private Data Elements from Metadata returned by WADO-RS Retrieve Transaction.
+May be overwritten by configured values for particular Archive Network AEs.

+    (dcmWadoMetadataExcludePrivate)"
+    "
     .. _dcmQueryFetchSize:

     :ref:`Query Fetch Size <dcmQueryFetchSize>`",integer,"Number of rows fetched from the database at once by the Query Service.